getsentry/sentry/docs/installation.rst

 Configuring systemd requires three files, one for each service.
 On Ubuntu 16.04, the files are located in ``/etc/systemd/system``.
 Create three files named ``sentry-web.service``, ``sentry-worker.service`` and ``sentry-cron.service`` with the contents listed below.

+To ensure that the services start up on reboots, run the following command: ``systemctl enable sentry-web.service``.

 **sentry-web.service**

 ::